The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 - sun exposure

 Treatment may involve depigmenting peels, skin preparation protocols, or specific laser technologies.
-The goal is to gradually lighten pigmented areas while minimising the risk of post-inflammatory hyperpigmentation.
+The goal is to gradually lighten the pigmented areas while minimising the risk of pigment rebound.

 The Mela Peel from Dermaceutic® will be suitable.
-Expect 1, 2, or 3 sessions (we cannot predict how your skin will respond).
+Expect 1, 2, or 3 sessions (the reaction of your skin is unpredictable).

-It is important to know in advance that some spots are stubborn and will be difficult to eliminate.
-I would say this is the procedure for which we can least predict the results.
+It is important to know in advance that some spots are stubborn and may be difficult to eliminate.
+I would say this is the procedure where we can least predict the results.

-We now have a new laser at the clinic, named Aerolase, which represents a significant advancement in managing melasma without the need for peeling.
-I actually prefer the Aerolase laser over peeling.
+We now have a new laser in the practice, called Aerolase, which represents a significant advancement in the management of melasma without resorting to peeling.
+I have a slight preference for Aerolase laser over peeling.

 SUPERFICIAL SPOTS

-Solar lentigines and other superficial pigmented spots are common due to the passage of time and cumulative sun exposure.
+Solar lentigines and other superficial pigmented spots commonly occur over time with cumulative sun exposure.
 They can dull the complexion and visually age the face.

-When appropriately indicated, certain depigmenting lasers can precisely target these lesions.
-The treatment aims to restore a more even and luminous complexion, with a visible improvement in the overall quality of the skin.
+When well-indicated, certain depigmenting lasers can precisely target these lesions.
+The treatment aims to achieve a more even and luminous complexion, with visible improvements in overall skin quality.

-A preliminary assessment remains essential to distinguish superficial spots from more complex pigmentations and to propose the correct technique.
+A prior assessment remains essential to distinguish superficial spots from more complex pigmentations and to propose the correct technique.

 COUPEROSE OR ERYTHROSE

-No, it is not necessarily due to your alcohol consumption, but to vascular fragility.
-The Pulsed Dye Laser Vbeam or IPL will effectively reduce them.
+No, it is not necessarily caused by your alcohol consumption, but rather by vascular fragility.
+Pulsed dye laser Vbeam or IPL will effectively reduce them.

-Facial redness can present diffusely or as visible small vessels.
-They signify vascular fragility and require a tailored approach according to their exact nature.
+Facial redness can present diffusely or as small visible vessels.
+They indicate vascular fragility and require an approach tailored to their exact nature.

-Vascular lasers are currently a benchmark option for reducing these redness and improving skin tone uniformity.
+Vascular lasers are now a reference option for reducing redness and improving skin tone uniformity.
 The protocol depends on the type of involvement, its intensity, and the skin's reactivity.

-The objective is to achieve a progressive, consistent, and medically supervised improvement, taking into account each skin's sensitivity.
+The objective is to achieve a progressive, consistent, and medically framed improvement, taking into account the specific sensitivity of each skin type.

 | Erythrose | Couperose | |